emojicode/emojicode.github.io/src/reference/packages.md

 `header.emojic` for an importable package or arbitrarily named for the `_` package.
 This file then can include other files using 📜.

-By default all types defined within a package are internal and not exported.
+**By default all types** defined within a package are internal and **not exported**.
 If you want to export a type defined in your package you must prepend it with 🌍.

 Extensions are always applied to the extended class and can therefore not be explicitely marked with 🌍.
-Packages are only loaded once and their types are then shared across all packages when imported.
-Therefore extending a class will make the extensions show up anywhere after the package with the extension was loaded from anywhere within the program.
+Packages are cached so an extension will only be applied once.
+If your package extends a class the extensions will be available everywhere after the package with the extension was loaded from somewhere within the program.

 Additionally an importable package must declare its version using 🔮: